 (I mean, he was sort of beautiful.
 He also sort of looked like an alien.
 Let’s be honest with each other about how not pristine vaginally birthed babies are.)

-And yes, he was beautiful.
-And more importantly, he was healthy, happy, breathing.
-Something I had never been certain could actually happen to a baby of mine.
+He was healthy, happy, breathing (something I had never been certain could actually happen to a baby of mine.)

-But there he was, proving all my negative experiences and worst fears wrong.
+There he was, all alien-like, proving all my negative experiences and worst fears wrong.

 She never believed I’d have a first labor–an induced labor at 37 weeks at that–in just 12 hours.
 When it happened, she leaned in to me and whispered in my ear.